cmg189/better_battery/README.md

 ## What it does

-Better Battery utilizes GitHub to track the change in battery capacity over time so that anyone can better their understanding of battery utilization!
+Better Battery utilizes GitHub to track the remaining charge in batteries over time so that anyone can better their understanding of battery utilization!

-## How it was built built
+## How it was built

 Better Battery was built by using a number of different technologies:

-- An Arduino board for taking input of battery voltage
+- An Arduino Nano for taking input of battery voltage

 - GitHub for tracking the changes of a batteries power

-- Python for communication with the host computer and the Arduino
+- Python for communication between the host computer and the Arduino

 - Bash for automation of commits and pushes to GitHub

-## Challenges we ran into
+## Challenges I ran into

-- Communication with the host computer and the Arduino
+- Sufficient python libraries to enable communication between the host computer and the Arduino

-- Automation of commits and pushes to GitHub
+- Reliable voltage readings to ensure consistent battery charge

-## What we learned
+## What I learned

 - Reading in a battery's voltage using an Arduino

 - Automation of commits and pushes to GitHub using Bash

-- Communication between the host computer and the Arduino
+- Python for communication between the host computer and the Arduino

 ## What's next for Better Battery

-Some possible next steps for Better Battery are:
+Future improvements for Better Battery are:

-- Improved UI for user's to visualize their battery's changes in capacity
+- Improved UI for user's to visualize their battery's remaining change

 - Implement a wider range of batteries to test

 - Faster testing platform

-## Things to improve on given more time

-If I were allotted more time I would have figured out the optimal Python library that would allow communication between the host computer and the Arduino board.

-Since I have almost finished the project I have every intention to ensure that **Better Battery** is up and running.